 Super Bowl Team

 Your mission is to name all the football teams represented by these creative descriptions.
 This makes for a fun icebreaker for your Church Superbowl Celebration.
 You can also put the description on one name tag and a corresponding name for the football team on another name tag.
 When guests arrive, give them a name tag and have them try to find their match.

 Make bingo cards out of card stock and colored Sharpies using brands, logos, and popular commercial themes.
 Hand them out to your Church guests and wait to see who gets the first line of five.

 Team and City News Trivia

-Keep the competition alive with an ongoing games of ministry and city trivia.
+Keep the competition alive with ongoing games of ministry and city trivia.
 Prepare a few questions about each team ahead of time and quiz your guests during time-outs.
-Bake some nfl football-shaped cookies to hand out as prizes for the guest who knows their team the best.
+Bake some NFL football-shaped cookies to hand out as prizes for the guest who knows their team the best.